TheElegantCoding/astro_template_webpage/.github/readme.md

   - `✅ ️Robot` - Robot txt configuration
   - `✅ Canonical` - Auto canonical url
   - `✅ Google search console` - For SEO stadistics
-  - `✅ Google analytincs` - For analitics of the webpage
+  - `✅ Google analytic` - For analytics of the webpage
 - `📐 Linter` - Linter and formatting all kind of files
   - `✅ Eslint` - Litner and formatting ts and js files
   - `✅ Stylelint` - Linter css files